Daily Life

 The Family Allowance Fund ( CAF) is a public agency responsible for providing social benefits and financial assistance, subject to certain conditions.

-The CAF's online calculator allows you to estimate the amount of assistance you may be eligible for.
+The CAF's online calculator lets you estimate the amount of assistance you may be eligible for.

 Visale Device

-The Visale program is completely free and acts as a guarantor for students under the age of 30.
-It simplifies the rental process by strengthening your application and, if necessary, covering rent payments in the event of payment difficulties.
-In fact, if a payment is late, Visale pays the amount owed directly to the landlord, and the tenant then repays the amount advanced.
+The Visale program is completely free and acts as a guarantor for students under 30.
+It simplifies the process by strengthening your application and, if necessary, covering rent payments in the event of payment difficulties.
+In fact, if a payment is late, Visale pays the amount due directly to the landlord, and the tenant then repays the amount advanced.

-This service allows you to create a streamlined, comprehensive, and secure digital rental application to maximize your chances of finding a place to live.
+This service allows you to create a simplified, comprehensive, and secure digital rental application to maximize your chances of finding a place to live.

 Useful Resources